Viasat/halite/doc/halite-err-id-reference.md

 ---
 ### <a name="h-err/spec-threw"></a>h-err/spec-threw

 An explicit invocation of the 'error' operation was encountered in a spec.
-This indicates that the spec author considers this instance to be invalid.
+This indicates that the spec author considers it not possible to proceed in the encountered situation.
 See the error string in the exception detail for details.

 #### Error message template: